naterade1776/bank-of-nate/README.md

 Application also checks input for name collisions, so no two records can have the same file name.
 Credentials are also required to create or modify an account.

+Application also annotates each record entry with the time and user.

 --Initial Login for Original Code--
 UN: admin
 PW: 113113